-- What is normal at birth and for very young calves? - What is abnormal at birth and for very young calves? - Preventing infections - Diagnosing and treating infections promptly.
-Eighty-eight percent of the navel infections were neither diagnosed nor treated by the owners! (reference below)
+- What is normal at birth and for very young calves? - What is abnormal at birth and for very young calves? - Preventing infections - Diagnosing and treating infections promptly: 88% of navel infections were neither diagnosed nor treated by farm owners!

 Preventing problems with navels among newborn calves makes a lot of sense.
 Treating infections is time consuming and drugs cost money.